 (4) All communications between the licensed gaming-related vendor and any of the systems identified in paragraph (A) of this rule shall occur using a dedicated and secure communication facility that may consist of a leased line approved in writing by the executive director of the commission.

-(D) Each licensed casino operator, management company or holding company authorizing access to a system by a licensed gaming-related vendor under this rule shall implement a system of access protocols and other controls over the physical integrity and the remote access process of that system sufficient to ensure appropriately limited access to software and the system-wide reliability of data.
+(C) Each casino operator authorizing access to a system by a licensed gaming-related vendor under this rule shall implement a system of access protocols and other controls over the physical integrity and the remote access process of that system sufficient to ensure appropriately limited access to software and the system-wide reliability of data.